 (d) Stand on one foot, eyes open, hands free.

 Begin with your R foot up on a 9” stair step*, holding onto the rail, and also a cane or partner's hand if needed.
 Lean forward slightly, and then raise up to stand fully upright.
 Leaning slightly forward again, lower slowly and under control to return to the starting position.
 Watch that your knee doesn't drift to the inside of your ankle during the exercise.
 Repeat up to 10 times on each side.

 I hope you've enjoyed this routine of balance exercises.
-For more advanced exercise routines, see the following articles:
+For more advanced exercise routines with similar exercises, see the following articles:

 High intensity interval training